-Before handling any gun, a boy must always get permission from his parent or guardian.
-If this is his first BB gun shooting experience, he should sit down with an adult and discuss under what circumstances the gun can be handled.
-He must understand that the BB gun is not a toy.
+Before handling any gun, a Scout must always get permission from his or her parent or quardian.
+If this is their first BB gun shooting experience, the Scout should sit down with an adult and discuss under what circumstances the gun can be handled.
+They must understand that the BB gun is not a toy.